wattsjake/ece3710-notes/docs/source/project.rst

    Add information about the theory of operation here.

-1. --Input Interface:-- The input interface block includes the potentiometer, start, fire, and reset buttons.
+1. **Input Interface:** The input interface block includes the potentiometer, start, fire, and reset buttons.
 The potentiometer is used to change the location of the laser     cannon on the screen, while the start, fire, and reset buttons are used to initiate the game, fire the laser, and reset the game, respectively.
 The input signals are read by the microcontroller and processed to update the game state.

-2. --Game Logic:-- The game logic block is responsible for implementing the rules of the game, tracking the player's score, and updating the game state.
+2. **Game Logic:** The game logic block is responsible for implementing the rules of the game, tracking the player's score, and updating the game state.
 The game logic also includes collision detection to determine if the laser beam hits an alien invader or if an alien invader reaches the bottom of the screen, ending the game.

-3. --Graphics:-- The graphics block generates the graphics for the game, including the player's laser cannon, the alien invaders, and any other visual elements such as the score display.
+3. **Graphics:** The graphics block generates the graphics for the game, including the player's laser cannon, the alien invaders, and any other visual elements such as the score display.
 The graphics are displayed on the screen in real-time as the game progresses.

-4. --Sound:-- The sound block generates sound effects for the game, including the firing of the laser cannon and any other relevant sound effects.
+4. **Sound:** The sound block generates sound effects for the game, including the firing of the laser cannon and any other relevant sound effects.

 All of these functional blocks work together to create the game experience.
 The input interface provides the user with a way to interact with the game, the game logic implements the rules of the game and updates the game state, the graphics block generates the visual elements of the game, and the sound block adds auditory feedback to the gameplay.
 Together, these blocks create an immersive and engaging gaming experience for the player.